Italy’s Amalfi Coast

 The town's celebrated San Michele Church has a remarkable majolica floor showing paradise on earth in a classic 18th-century Neapolitan style.
 Ironically, the church's floor is so gorgeous that pews for worshippers are replaced by a boardwalk for tourists.
 The entire floor is ornately tiled, featuring a sword-wielding angel driving Adam and Eve from paradise.
 The devil is wrapped around the trunk of a tree laden with trouble-causing apples.
 The animals — with curiously human expressions — seem blissfully ignorant of this momentous event.

 For expansive island views, ride the chairlift to the top of Monte Solaro — Capri's 1,900 foot summit.
 You'll float over lush orchards and well-tended gardens.

-It's clear to me why Roman emperors chose this island as their vacation escape and why today so many travelers include the Amalfi Coast in their Italian travel plans.
+It's clear to me why Roman emperors chose this island as their holiday escape, and why today so many travelers include the Amalfi Coast in their Italian travel plans.
 Thanks for joining us.
 I'm Rick Steves.
-Until next time, keep on traveling.
+Until next time, keep on travelin'.
 Ciao.

 Cameraman: That's what I needed.